nyunAI/TensorRT-LLM/examples/falcon/README.md

                 --engine_dir ./falcon/180b/trt_engines/fp8/tp8-pp1
 ```

+Note that you can enable fp8 context fmha to get further acceleration by setting `--use_fp8_context_fmha enable` when building the engines.

 ### Groupwise quantization (AWQ)

-The examples below use the NVIDIA AMMO (AlgorithMic Model Optimization) toolkit for the model quantization process.
+The examples below use the NVIDIA Modelopt (AlgorithMic Model Optimization) toolkit for the model quantization process.

-First make sure AMMO toolkit is installed (see [examples/quantization/README.md](/examples/quantization/README.md#preparation))
+First make sure Modelopt toolkit is installed (see [examples/quantization/README.md](/examples/quantization/README.md#preparation))

 Now quantize HF Falcon weights and export trtllm checkpoint.